Adapting the structure or nature of clinical education placements for Aboriginal and Torres Strait Islander Communities or Health settings

 The structure of placement needs to be carefully considered:

-- for example, longer placements (e.g., 10 weeks) might ensure students have time to develop relationships, cultural awareness and communication skills, and become part of the interprofessional team;
+- Length of placement: Taking students for a longer placement time might allow students adequate time to develop relationships, cultural awareness and communication skills, and become part of the multi-disciplinary team;

-- Shared supervision: You might find it helpful to share the clinical education responsibilities with another educator (from the same or another profession) within your own or with another workplace/agency.
-Shared supervision:
+- You might find it helpful to share the clinical education responsibilities with another supervisor (from the same or another profession) within your own or with another workplace/agency.

-- Can often suit the 'team approach' used in most Indigenous health contexts.
+- Often suits the 'team approach' used in Aboriginal and Torres Strait Islander health contexts.

 - Allows students to experience a range of approaches to practice and styles of communication and interaction with Aboriginal and Torres Strait Islander people.

-- Projects can be developed to address needs specific to your workplace - for example, setting up education or prevention programs, creating resources, promote or evaluate an aspect of service.
+- Projects can be developed to address needs specific to your workplace - for example, setting up education or prevention programs, creating resources, promoting or evaluating an aspect of service.

 - The projects can be developed collaboratively by the students (working independently or in pairs/groups) and the workplace during the clinical education placement.